I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2indexedtrianglelist.md

 </tr>
 </table>

-`wV1`

-Specifies the index into the vertex buffer location containing coordinate data for the first vertex of the triangle.

-`wV2`

-Specifies the index to the vertex buffer location containing coordinate data for the second vertex of the triangle.

-`wV3`

-Specifies the index to the vertex buffer location containing coordinate data for the third vertex of the triangle.

 ## Remarks
 <a href="..\d3dhal\nc-d3dhal-lpd3dhal_drawprimitives2cb.md">D3dDrawPrimitives2</a> should process <b>wPrimitiveCount</b> * 3 indexes from the command buffer, processing <b>wPrimitiveCount</b> D3DHAL_DP2INDEXEDTRIANGLELIST structures.
 The value of <b>wPrimitiveCount</b> is specified in the D3DHAL_DP2COMMAND structure.